 Downtrend - here, you see the opposite: candlesticks trending downward reveal lower lows and lower highs mark steady selling pressure.
 When you can connect these points with a simple trendline, the direction often becomes obvious.

-Channels - these signifiers take it a step further by showing parallel lines of support and resistance, giving you a visual map within the channels of how far price can swing before snapping back.
+Channels - these signifiers take it a step further by showing parallel lines of support and resistance, giving you a visual map within the channels of how far the price can swing before snapping back.

-Chart patterns - these help confirm whether a trend is likely to keep going or run out of steam.
-We’ve written a highly detailed article about what are known as Japanese candlesticks; you can read it here.
+We’ve written a highly detailed article about Japanese candlesticks; you can read it here.
 In that article, you will come to understand visual formations like flags and pennants, for example, which usually signal continuation after a strong move, while double tops or bottoms often warn that momentum is fading.

 By combining price action with these tools, you can separate noise from signal and decide whether it makes more sense to follow the trend or prepare for a shift in direction.

-How to make money from this: buying dips along that rising trendline gives you better entries while keeping risk under control.
 Look at the following image, for example.
 Let’s say you decided to buy the dip in the S&P500 in March 2020.
-You were confident it was a small dip in the middle of an otherwise steady uptrend, you could have realized gains of 113% over the next year and a half after buying your stocks at a 31% discount!.
+If you were confident it was a small dip in an otherwise steady uptrend, you could have realized gains of 113% over the next year and a half after buying at a 31% discount.

 Traders who recognize the structure early can ride the wave for as long as momentum holds, turning what looks like small swings into a string of profitable trades.